Kern County Superior Court

-The Superior Court of California, County of Kern, also known as the Kern County Superior Court or Kern Superior Court, is the California superior court with jurisdiction over Kern County.
+The Superior Court of California, County of Kern, informally the Kern County Superior Court, is the California superior court with jurisdiction over Kern County.

 History

 Kern County was partitioned from Tulare, Los Angeles, and San Bernardino counties in 1866, following a failed effort to establish Buena Vista County which started in 1855.

 The initial county seat was set in Havilah, and the governor appointed Theron Reed as the county judge.
 At their first two meetings, held August 1–2, 1866, the county board of supervisors purchased a site for the courthouse for $800 and let a contract to T.H.
 Binnex, who built a wooden structure for $2200.
 The Havilah courthouse served the county until 1874, when the county seat was moved to Bakersfield; at that point, the original courthouse was dismantled and the lumber was sold to P.T.
 Colby, who reassembled it on Chester Avenue in Bakersfield as a house.

 Although Bakersfield failed to win the county seat in the election of February 15, 1873, it prevailed in another election held on January 26, 1874.
 Following state authorization of a bond for $25,000 to build a new courthouse and jail, George B. Chester donated the block of land southwest of the intersection of Truxtun and Chester on September 1, 1874, and A.W.
 Burrell was awarded the construction contract for $29,999 on October 5.
 The new courthouse was accepted by the supervisors on April 3, 1876.
 The architect for the 1876 courthouse was Albert A. Bennett.
 An addition to the courthouse was authorized on May 13, 1889 and completed on June 11, 1896.
 The architects for the 1896 addition were Charles & Barnett McDougall.